 To get naturally blended eye shadow or dramatic looks like a cut crease, you need a precise application that you cannot get with a dirty brush.
 Keep eye shadow brushes clean and dry so you know exactly what colors you’re putting on your face.

-Ewwwwww… Pinkeye and Other Unwanted Maladies
+Ewwwwww… Pinkeye, Sores, and Other Germs

-Let’s say you don’t wash your brushes, allowing it to accumulate bacteria, dust, and dirt.
+Let’s say you don’t wash your brushes, allowing them to accumulate bacteria, dust, and dirt.
 Then, you swirl it in your expensive face powder or gel eyeliner, transferring all that grime into your beloved products.
 Gels and creams are wet environments where germs can multiply, just waiting for you to feed them again with a dirty brush.

 Share your Netflix password, share your curling iron, but Do NOT share your lip or eye brushes, especially if you live somewhere like a college dorm where pinkeye is living on every surface.